Day Trade Forex : Your Best Source For Educational Forex Information

 ECNs are NOT a deal desk.
 At all.
 Remotely.
 Your order sits on a server that no one sees and when that order becomes marketable, it hits a bank in the interbank system.
 An ECN doesn’t take the other side of your trade.
 Ever.
 Therefore, they aren’t at the same level of risk that all of these deal desks are on a daily basis.

-So when is an ECN at-risk of having financial troubles?
-The biggest risk lies in over-seeing the customer accounts.
-If someone has $1000 in their account and buys 5 GBPUSD and the GBPUSD goes down 180 pips, the account is down to $100.
-That’s where the customer is at risk, because a news spike could then drop it a quick 40 more pips, and now the customer account has gone negative.
 We wish that everyone traded with a stop in the system to prevent this situation from arising, but they don’t.
 So, we have extensive systems in place that includes human and computer monitoring to make sure that accounts that get near zero are watched appropriately.
 We don’t want to close out a position for a customer, but when people trade without stops and get themselves into that type of situation, of course we have to.
 We have to protect ourselves and all of our other customers.
 Beyond that, our risk is really just our operations, the cost of having a back office that does what we do.
 That is not significant compared to the risk that most deal desks have to show daily.

 NFA Regulations